wesselbaum/svg-scale-cli/README.md

 `width`: Desired width of the SVG.
 Overwrites `scale`

 `precision`: Precision of the path parameters.
 2 = 1.23456789 >>> 1.23

+`output`: Output file.
+If not specified the file content will be output in the console.

 ## Limitations